 - Compression of the spine.
 Due to activities that we carry out day-to-day, our spine is exposed to physical stressors and pressure, which can accumulate and gradually lead the spine to become pressed down and stay in that state, unless the process is manually reversed.

 If left untreated, sciatic nerve pain in the leg can become unpleasant to deal with on a daily basis, and can sometimes even lead to other complications such as weakness in the legs or even walking difficulties.
+The latter is more likely to happen when peripheral neuropathy, commonly known as never damage, has taken place.

 Sciatica doesn’t always need treatment, even when it causes symptoms in the leg, and it can sometimes go away with time and minor lifestyle adjustments such as rest and avoiding activities that can worsen sciatica.
 To ease the symptoms and ensure sciatica is addressed, there are a few home remedies and non-invasive treatments you can consider, including: